Visiting IBD Fellow Program

 - University of Pittsburgh

-The Visiting IBD Fellow program is designed for gastrointestinal (GI) fellows who express an interest in learning more about IBD—irrespective of their plans to be in private practice or stay in academics.
-Ideally, the program targets GI fellows who are at centers that do not have IBD-specific curricula or a sufficient volume of patients for training.
+The Visiting IBD Fellow program is designed for 2nd and 3rd year gastrointestinal (GI) fellows who express an interest in learning more about IBD—irrespective of their plans to be in private practice or stay in academics.
+Ideally, the program targets GI fellows who are at centers that do not have IBD-specific curricula or a sufficient volume of patients for training. .

 This highly-competitive program has limited space and is open to GI Fellows interested in either adult or pediatric IBD.
-The Crohn's & Colitis Foundation of America will pay for all of your program-related expenses, including travel, accommodations, and meals..
-The 2012-2013 program has been funded by an educational grant from Janssen Biotech, Inc.
+The Crohn's & Colitis Foundation of America will pay some of your program-related expenses, including travel and accommodations.
+The 2016-2017 program is supported by an educational grant from AbbVie Inc., Janssen Services, LLC, and Takeda Pharmaceuticals U.S.A., Inc.

 Participant selection criteria include the following: